-secrets of the heart, but as to the government of the world on the part of God: a distinction which Mr. Olivier seems to be ignorant of. &#8220;The times of this ignorance,&#8221; says the apostle, &#8220;God winked at; but now commandeth all men everywhere to repent: because he hath appointed a day in which he will judge the world in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men in that he hath raised him from the dead,&#8221; @Acts 17.
+secrets of the heart, but as to the government of the world on the part of God: a distinction which Mr. Olivier seems to be ignorant of.
+"The times of this ignorance", says the apostle, "God winked at; but now commandeth all men everywhere to repent: because he hath appointed a day in which he will judge the world in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men in that he hath raised him from the dead", @Acts 17.
 Is not this to change the position of the world before God?
 And if God has proposed to use His church as an instrument for this, and it has failed, that will bring with it its result, even as to the world in reference to the government of God, although each one shall bear his own burden as to the eternal judgment.
-(Compare @Ezekiel 33.)
+(Compare @Ezekiel 33)

 That God will be justified, when He shall judge and condemn the world, I cannot doubt; that He will send the gospel of the kingdom at the end, the church having failed in its duty, I believe; but this changes nought as to that which God has revealed concerning His relationship to the world, as we have seen in @Acts 17: 30, 31.

-In fact, I feel a difficulty in replying to Mr. Olivier&#8217;s observations, because he appears to have entirely neglected this thought of the government of God.
+In fact, I feel a difficulty in replying to Mr. Olivier's observations, because he appears to have entirely neglected this thought of the government of God.
 It is the government of God which is the subject of these chapters in the Epistle to the Romans, and not the salvation of the individual, properly so called.
 In the second chapter, the apostle speaks of that, of perishing without law, of being judged by the law, etc.; but to say that a sovereign disposition by God imposes no responsibility upon those to whom it is not known, is to misconceive the whole subject, although such a thought may have to the natural heart an air of great justice.
 Men sometimes find themselves without excuse under the effect of a judgment of God, occasioned by the fault of their fathers, themselves persevering in the moral consequences of the fault, though they may not have individually committed the very fault itself.
-See, for example, the judgment of the Spirit upon the state of Gentiles (@Romans 1), &#8220;Having known God, they glorified him not as God,&#8221; etc. The Gentiles, of whom he speaks, had never known Him; their fathers, Noah, etc., had known Him.
-If fresh light came which made manifest that state, they are held responsible to quit it according to that light, and guilty, also, according to that fight of all which they do as individuals
+See, for example, the judgment of the Spirit upon the state of Gentiles (@Romans 1), "Having known God, they glorified him not as God", etc. The Gentiles, of whom he speaks, had never known Him; their fathers, Noah, etc., had known Him.
+If fresh light came which made manifest that state, they are held responsible to quit it according to that light, and guilty, also, according to that light of all which they do as individuals

 {315}

-afterwards; but there is then another thing: the light enables us, I say *us,* to see where they are who are without the light which we enjoy, and they are without excuse.
+afterwards; but there is then another thing: the light enables us, I say *us*, to see where they are who are without the light which we enjoy, and they are without excuse.